Top 5 Travel Tips for New York City |

 New York city is cosmopolitan but it can also be casual.
 You can dress with fashion or not.
 Try to avoid looking like a tourist, so you can blend.
 Winters get wicked cold so you’ll want to pack essentials for winter with a good winter coat, gloves, scarf.
 Fall is brisk and best with a light sweater and fall coat.
 Summer is horribly humid and hot, so wear light fabrics with breathability ( I usually like wearing knee length skirts).

-What are travel tips for New York city.
+What are travel essentials for New York city.
 What are things to know before you visit New York City?